-Kidneys is one of the detox organs in our body (other one being liver).
-It is like a massive filter system that remove wastes, control the body’s fluid-balance, and manages electrolyte, potassium balance etc.
+The kidneys are one of the detox organs in our body (the other one being the liver).
+It is like a massive filter system that removes wastes, controls the body’s fluid balance, and manages electrolyte, potassium balance etc.

-Think about a water filtering system that runs 24 x 7, for 365 days in a year, for 70-90 years, with NO replacement or shut down period!!!?
+Think about a water filtering system that runs 24 x 7, 365 days a year, for 70-90 years, with NO replacement or shutdown period!!!?
 That is Kidney for you – and hence, let us treat that organ with some respect!

-The entire blood in our body passes through the kidney several times in a day where the electrolytes, salt, mineral etc are balanced.
-Approximately 1.2 litre of blood goes through our kidney every minute for filtering (that is 25% of the total blood, our heart pumps), During this process, they filters the waste products of muscle metabolism and urea from protein breakdown.
+The entire blood in our body passes through the kidney several times in a day where the electrolytes, salt, minerals etc are balanced.
+Approximately 1.2 litre of blood goes through our kidneys every minute for filtering (that is 25% of the total blood, our heart pumps), During this process, they filter the waste products of muscle metabolism and urea from protein breakdown.
 These waste products are then excreted out through urine.

-Kidney also plays a very important role in controlling the blood pressure and also the production of red blood cells through a hormone – Erythropoietin.
-Kidney also plays an important role in creating active form of Vitamin – D which is highly important for our bone health.
+The kidney also plays a very important role in controlling blood pressure and also the production of red blood cells through a hormone – Erythropoietin.
+The kidney also plays an important role in creating an active form of Vitamin – D which is highly important for our bone health.

 It goes without saying that maintaining kidney health is important to our overall health and well-being.